-- 1. The list of the required tests used to prove to DEWA compliance of the Generating Units with these Standards is provided in Appendix D: compliance tests. - 2.
-The Producer shall also refer to what specified in the Connection Guidelines.
+- The list of the required tests used to prove to DEWA compliance of the Generating Units with these Standards is provided in Appendix D: compliance tests. - 2.
+The Producer shall also refer to what specified in the Connection Guidelines. - 3.
+Voltage disturbance tests will be conducted after the Renewable Resource Generating Plant is connected to the DEWA network but prior to receiving permission to operate in order to determine the impact of voltage disturbances on the DEWA grid.